karpfediem/download-media-tabs/README.md

 The extension needs access to tabs and to download files.
 All logic runs locally in your browser; it does not contact external services.

 ## Contributing
 Issues and pull requests are welcome.
-Please keep changes focused and small.
-If adding a new option, include a brief note in the options UI to explain it.
+Please keep changes focused and small, but i'm open to discuss feature requests.

 ## Notes
 - Tested on recent Chromium/Chrome versions.